Dendy Cinemas: Brisbane

-Byron Bay: 2002 to 2012
+Byron Bay

 Dendy operated a Byron Bay cinema complex between 2002 and 2012.
 Movie chain Palace announced it would take over the site.

-Canberra: Since 2006
+Canberra

 In 2005, Canberra cinema Electric Shadows, which was established in 1979, announced it would partner with Dendy Cinemas to establish a cinema complex in the Canberra Centre.
 The Canberra complex featured nine cinemas in a 4000 sq m complex, with seats for up to 1600 people.
 The complex opened ahead of Christmas 2006.
 In 2015, the Dendy Cinemas chain proposed an expansion to the cinemas complex in Canberra that would result in around 100 fewer carparks and six new cinemas.

+Southport

+Dendy Southport, located in Southport on the Gold Coast, Queensland, opened in 2022 within the newly-built Queen Street Village precinct.

+Current locations

+As of January 2025, the Dendy website shows cinemas in Newtown, Sydney; Canberra; Southport, Gold Coast; and in Brisbane, at Coorparoo, Portside, and the Dendy Powerhouse, an outdoor cinema at New Farm Park.

+Dendy Cinema Pty Ltd is registered in New South Wales, first dated June 2000.

 Dendy Direct

 In 2014, Dendy Cinemas launched an online movie store, Dendy Direct, featuring movies to rent or buy.
 Dendy Direct was shut down on 14 May, 2018 amid pressure from other competing streaming services such as Netflix and Stan.